 - £60 - business (commercial)

 - £10 supplement is payable on renewal fees for overseas members (£49.60 hobby and £70 business)

 Online assessment fees (first time accreditation only):

 - £5 each - there are nine online assessments in total.
-These are purchased through the Accredited Instructors scheme members zone.
+Members of the Accredited Instructors scheme can purchase these through the Accredited Instructors scheme members zone

 Standard accreditation application fee (first time accreditation only):

 - The fee covers the cost of the practical and oral assessment for one accreditation discipline only

 Non-standard accreditation applications: supplementary fees: